 Patents have a limited lifespan.
 In the U.S., if all maintenance fees are timely paid, the natural expiration of a patent is generally 20 years from its earliest U.S. non-provisional filing date.
 In certain instances, the patent term may be adjusted to add additional days to compensate for delays incurred by the USPTO in issuing the patent.
 Also, the patent term may be extended for a period of time to compensate for at least a portion of the time a product candidate was undergoing FDA regulatory review.
 However, the life of a patent and the protection it affords is limited.
-Even if patents covering our product candidates are obtained, once the patent life has expired, we may be open to competition from competitive products, including generics or biosimilars.
+Even if patents covering our product candidates are obtained, once the patent has expired, we may be open to competition from competitive products, including generics or biosimilars.
 The patent family directed to the composition of matter of batoclimab has a natural projected expiration date in 2035 in the U.S. and in foreign jurisdictions.
-The patent family directed to the composition of matter of IMVT-1402 and its use in treating autoimmune diseases has a natural projected expiration date in 2041 in the U.S. and in foreign jurisdictions.
+The patent family directed to methods of improving anti-FcRn therapies, which describes specific dosing regimens for IMVT-1402 including for the treatment of rheumatoid arthritis, has a natural projected expiration date in 2044 in the U.S. and in foreign jurisdictions.
+The patent family directed to the formulation of batoclimab has a natural projected expiration date in 2041 in the U.S. and in foreign jurisdictions.
 The patent family directed to the use of batoclimab for treating TED has a natural projected expiration date in 2039 in the U.S. and in foreign jurisdictions.
-The patent family directed to the use of batoclimab for treating GD and the use of batoclimab and IMVT-1402 for treating CIDP each have a natural projected expiration date in 2043 in the U.S. and in foreign jurisdictions.
-The patent family directed to the use of batoclimab and IMVT-1402 for treating GD and the use of batoclimab and IMVT-1402 for treating GD and the use of batoclimab and IMVT-1402 for treating of, and formulations produced by such method, covering manufacturing and formulations of batoclimab, has a natural projected expiration date in 2044 in the U.S. and in foreign jurisdictions.
-Given the amount of time required for the development, testing and regulatory review of any new product candidate, patents protecting such candidates m
+The patent families directed to the use of IMVT-1402 and batoclimab for treating GD and the use of IMVT-1402 and batoclimab for treating GD and the use of IMVT-1402 and batoclimab for treating GD and the use of IMVT-1402 and batoclimab, has a natural projected expiration date in 2044 in the U.S. and in foreign jurisdictions.
+The patent family directed to the method of manufacturing of, and formulations produced by such method, covering manufacturing and formulations of batoclimab, has a natural projected expiration date in 2044 in the U.